Hong Kong needs to allow free travel to retain financial hub status - report | Business

 Hong Kong needs to allow free travel to retain financial hub status - report

-But travel restrictions and border closures has led to an exodus of residents from the city in the last two years, with the financial services sector facing a 'brain drain' of talent.
-"Against increasing competition and global challenges, including the pandemic, more should be done to maintain the city's competitive advantages and to build an even brighter and resilient future," the report said.
+Phillip Meyer, AIMA Hong Kong executive committee chair, urged policymakers to listen to the message "coming from every corner of every business sector."
+Travel restrictions and border closures have led to an exodus of residents during the last two years, with the financial services sector facing a 'brain drain' of talent.

-"It is critical that a delicate balance is struck giving proper recognition to Hong Kong's stature as an international financial centre and broader local public health considerations."
-Hong Kong has reported more than 1.2 million coronavirus infections and around 9,400 deaths, according to government statistics.
+A net 140,000 people have left since the start of this year, official data shows.
+It is unclear how many have left temporarily or permanently.
+"The worst case is if in 12 months we are where we are today, then I think there are some real challenges.
+Some businesses and people who have continued to be committed to Hong Kong may need to move," Meyer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)